 Create movement and dynamism with a turquoise blue ocean wave.
 In this beginner’s tutorial, Lena Danya shows artists how to create an accurate underpainting from a grid.
 She also demonstrates how to create the abstract, natural shapes and forms found in the reflections and foam on the water.
 To create turquoise blue, you can mix phthalo and lemon yellow.
 However, there are other pigments you can mix together to create similar colours, such as Radiant Turquoise by Gamblin and white.

 Paint a transparent tropical wave, and follow along with our video tutorial.
 The key to creating a realistic looking seascape here, is mixing transitional shades for the sky and blending with a goat mop brush.
 You only need a few colours for this tutorial—ultramarine blue, phthalo blue, lemon yellow, burnt umber and titanium white.
 To create the realistic soft edges in the water, try painting wet on wet.
 This way the colours will blend into one another.
+You don’t have to create a realistic style painting, read up on different art styles and pick one that would suit you best!

 Oil portrait tutorials